-1 Election of Directors To elect 9 directors nominated by our Board of Directors to serve until the 2025 Annual Meeting of Stockholders and until his or her successor is duly elected and qualified; 2 Advisory Vote on Executive Compensation To approve, on a non-binding, advisory basis, named executive officer compensation; 3 Approval of the DigitalBridge Group, Inc. 2024 Omnibus Stock Incentive Plan To approve the DigitalBridge Group, Inc. 2024 Omnibus Stock Incentive Plan; 4 Ratification of Independent Registered Public Accounting Firm To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; and 5 Other Business Transact any other business that may properly come before the 2024 Annual Meeting or any postponement or adjournment of the 2024 Annual Meeting.
+To elect 9 directors nominated by our Board of Directors to serve until the 2 Annual Meeting of Stockholders and until his or her successor is duly elected and qualified; Advisory Vote on Executive Compensation Approval of the To approve the DigitalBridge Group, Inc. 2024 Omnibus Stock Incentive Plant Executive Compensation compensation; Approval of the To approve the DigitalBridge Group, Inc. 2024 Omnibus Stock Incentive Pla DigitalBridge Group, Inc. 2024 Omnibus Stock Incentive Plan n; Ratification of Independent Registered Public Accounting Firm To ratify the appointment of Ernst & Young LLP as our independent register public accounting firm for the fiscal year ending December 31, 2024; and ed Transact any other business that may properly come before the 2024 Annu Meeting or any postponement or adjournment of the 2024 Annual Meeting.